Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "...This isn’t goin’ how I thought it would."

 "No!
 This is more fun though, don’t you think?
-I’m sorry I can’t offer you anything to eat, but...well, you brought all our food with you."
+I’m sorry I can’t offer you anything to eat, but... well, you brought all our food with you."

 "Our?"
 Dora asked.

 "Me and it.
 The Entity.
-It never did figure out that whole communication thing, so...you get me, instead.
+It never did figure out that whole communication thing, so... you get me, instead.
 Well, I speak like we’re separate beings.
 We’re really not.
 Maybe the best way to describe it at this point is as two personalities inhabiting the same intelligence."

 "That’s new," Bruuk grumbled.
 "How’s it goin ‘fer ‘ya?"

 "Well…" She paused.
 "Pretty good, I think?
 I mean, if I was *actually* human I think I’d probably be screaming insane with existential horror?
 But why bother?
 I am what I am.
-I have human memories, like the feel of water, my first love, the taste of an apple...But I’ve also felt the sting of static discharge off my hull, listened to the music of stars and tasted a nebula.
+I have human memories, like the feel of water, my first love, the taste of an apple...
+But I’ve also felt the sting of static discharge off my hull, listened to the music of stars and tasted a nebula.
 It seems like a fair trade to me."

 She gestured, and Ian realized a trio of chairs had swooped up behind them, including one appropriate for a Robalin.
 He glanced at Bruuk and Dora, shrugged, and sat.
-"I’m...glad you feel that way," he said.
-"Uh...I mean, we just came here to drop off some things and retrieve that gizmo you talked about."
+"I’m... glad you feel that way," he said.
+"Uh...
+I mean, we just came here to drop off some things and retrieve that gizmo you talked about."

 "Sure.
 We’re printing some right now.
 They’ll be ready in a few minutes."
 Holo-Ava took a few steps to her left and sat on the pool’s retaining wall.
-"But really, we wanted to explain why we asked for all the plant stuff and explain...well, we have some ideas for the future.
+"But really, we wanted to explain why we asked for all the plant stuff and explain... well, we have some ideas for the future.
 It’s a long future, for the Entity and me, and, well, we don’t really want to stay hidden in the shadows forever."

 "Dunno if we’re the people to talk to about that, love," Ian pointed out.

 "Well, no, you’re not.
-But you’re here, and your job is delivering stuff, so...deliver a message for us, please?"
+But you’re here, and your job is delivering stuff, so... deliver a message for us, please?"
 She shrugged slightly.

 Bruuk tilted his head curiously.
 "You sent a message ‘bout the trade you wanted to do…"